mlin698/super-duper-http/README.md

 Upon execution, this script will ask for a location for the passwd and group files.
 If no file is specified, the locations will default to /etc/passwd and /etc/group

 In another terminal, enter the following command to start the client.
 This is where we enter our GET commands.
-The server location should look something like: `localhost:8080`.
+The server location should look something like: `localhost:80`.

 `python3 Client.py [server location]`

 In the Client, you can then query the server.
 If any queries return empty, you will get a 404 not found response.
-If any queries are invalid, the command window running the Server will throw an exception.
+If any queries are invalid, the command window running the Server will throw an exception and you will get a 400 response.

 ### Supported commands: